pitt-cic/phi-deidentification/README.md

 # Overview

 PII De-identification Platform is an AI-driven system for detecting and redacting sensitive information in clinical and operational text documents.
-The solution uses large language models (LLMs) through AWS services to identify PHI/PII with context awareness, generate redacted outputs, and support human review before release.
+The solution uses large language models (LLMs) through AWS services to identify PHI and PII with context awareness, generate redacted outputs, and support human review before release.

 This project was created in response to a request by a research team at the University of Pittsburgh and the longstanding need for an effective and efficient de-identification system.
 Prior solutions for redaction were slow, inconsistent, and difficult to scale across large note volumes.
-The team that approached us relied on a static list of known PII, which often failed to catch context-specific or unique information, and a system that took an entire week to process, often failing halfway through.
+The team that approached us relied on a static list of known PII, which failed to catch context-specific or unique information, and a system that took an entire week to process and often malfunctioned halfway through.

 The platform provides end-to-end capabilities including batch ingestion, asynchronous processing, LLM-based detection, redacted artifact generation, reviewer approval workflows, and operational metrics for monitoring system health.